BCStudentSoftwareDevTeam/documentation/runbook/lsf-users.md

  ## User Permissions

 There are 5 types of permissions, Administrators (Labor, SAAS, or Financial Aid), Supervisors, and Students.
 Administrator permissions can be updated in the application admin page: https://lsf.berea.edu/admin/adminManagement.
-Supervisor and Student permissions are not alterable.
+Supervisor and Student roles are not alterable.